royceyen/PCA-and-Clustering-Analysis-on-Airline-Fleet-Data/README.md

 ### 2. Dimensionality Reduction with PCA
 - Performed PCA to reduce the number of features to 4 components.
 - PCA was used to compress the dataset while preserving as much variance as possible.
+- Visualized the cluster membership using scatter plots in PCA space.

 ### 3. KMeans Clustering
 - Applied KMeans clustering on the PCA-transformed data.